 MFA Application Guidelines:

-Statement of Purpose / Artist Statement: (250-500 words) describing the applicant’s reason for pursuing graduate study.
+2. Statement of Purpose / Artist Statement: (between 500 and 1000 words) artist statement, creative research, current direction, aims in pursuing graduate study.

 Stony Brook University is an equal opportunity educator/employer.
 AA/EOE